antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 ## Warnings for common mistakes

-The first set of new warnings that we are going to talk about are intended to find latent bugs in your existing code.
-I can say from experience that without the compiler helping you out these can be very difficult to avoid introducing into your codebase.
+The first set of new warnings are intended to find latent bugs, often in larger codebases.
+These can be very easy to introduce without additional compiler analysis today.

 ### Warn when expression is always true or false